 In February 2015 and April 2017, the Medical Center entered into a series of lease and management agreements with nursing facility operators that resulted in the Medical Center becoming the legal license holder and operator of a total of six nursing homes.
-The lease agreements call for annual payments approximating \$6,134,000 and \$5,280,000 as of December 31, 2017 and 2016, respectively, the payment of which will be solely made from the operations of the nursing homes.
+The lease agreements call for annual payments approximating \$6,134,000 as of both December 31, 2018 and 2017, the payment of which will be solely made from the operations of the nursing homes.
+The leases expire in August 2019 or 2020 and extend automatically either annually or every two years.

 Under the terms of the management agreements, the third-party managers provide all services necessary to operate the facilities, including personnel and oversight of the actual operations.
 These managers also provide all accounting functions for the facilities, including the billing and collection services.
 All patient revenue from the facilities is paid to the Medical Center and recorded as such by the Medical Center.
 The Medical Center transfers cash from these patient revenues to the managers so the managers can pay all facility related costs on behalf of the Medical Center.
 In addition, the Medical Center utilizes the nursing home cash receipts to pay a management fee to the manager pursuant to the agreements.

-The Medical Center participated in the Texas Minimum Payment Amounts to Qualified Nursing Facilities Program (MPAP) in 2016, which allowed these facilities to receive Medicare Part A reimbursement rates for their Medicaid residents.
-In order to receive this additional funding in 2016, the Medical Center is required to make quarterly Intergovernmental transfer (IGT) payments to the State of Texas that are equal to approximately 43 percent of the additional expected reimbursement.
-As of December 31, 2016, revenues recognized under this program were approximately \$6,984,000, and expenses were \$3,020,000, and are included in nursing home resident revenue and nursing home expenses, respectively.

-In August 2016, CMS prohibited HHSC from continuing MPAP beyond the Texas fiscal year ended August 31, 2016.
-Amounts accrued but unpaid under the program for dates of service on or before August 31, 2016, were paid in full to providers and there was no additional revenue earned under MPAP for subsequent dates of service.
-However, HHSC developed a new program to replace MPAP that allows participating providers to receive additional reimbursement if they either reach a national benchmark level or they make quarterly improvements in up to four predetermined quality measures.
-HHSC received CMS approval for this quality program (Quality Improvement Payment Program) that began on September 1, 2017.
-At December 31, 2017, the Medical Center recorded prepaid expenses under the program of approximately \$1,345,000, which represents the prepaid intergovernmental transfers the Medical Center is required to contribute in advance of receiving any gross proceeds.
-As of December 31, 2017, revenues recognized under this program, for dates of service for the period of September 1, 2017 through December 31, 2017, were approximately \$1,205,000, and expenses were approximately \$674,000 and are included in nursing home resident revenue and nursing home expenses, respectively.
+The Medical Center participates in a program developed by Texas Health and Human Services Commission (HHSC) that allows participating providers to receive additional reimbursement if they either reach a national benchmark level or they make quarterly improvements in up to four predetermined quality measures.
+HHSC received the Centers for Medicare and Medicaid Services approval for this quality program (Quality Improvement Payment Program) that began on September 1, 2017.

+At December 31, 2018 and 2017, the Medical Center recorded prepaid expenses under the program of approximately \$1,490,955 and \$1,345,000, respectively, which represents the prepaid intergovernmental transfers the Medical Center is required to contribute in advance of receiving any gross proceeds.
+As of December 31, 2018 and 2017, revenues recognized under this program were approximately \$3,975,000 and \$1,205,000, respectively, and are included in nursing home resident revenue and expenses were approximately \$2,091,000 and \$674,000, respectively, and are included in nursing home expenses.